rihokirss/sauna-heater-control/README.md

 This script is responsible for the real-time **monitoring and control** of the sauna heater.
 It continuously reads the temperature from two DS18B20 sensors placed at different locations within the sauna, ensuring safe and efficient heating.

 #### **Key Features:**
+- **Web UI configuration (NEW in v1.1):** For Gen3/Gen4/Pro devices, all settings are adjustable through Virtual Components in the web interface - no code editing required!
 - **Automatic temperature regulation:** Maintains the sauna at a user-defined setpoint.
 - **Temperature fluctuation control:** Prevents excessive temperature variations by turning the heater on/off within a defined range.
 - **Overheating protection:** Automatically stops the heater if: